 |A B C F R||Mutual Fund||Balanced/Hybrid||Conservative Allocation|

-In the first quarter, the Barclays Treasury Index returned 3.20%, the Barclays Mortgage Index returned 1.98%, the Barclays Commercial Mortgage Index returned 3.61%, the Barclays Credit Index returned 3.92%, the Barclays High Yield 2% Issuer Capped Index returned 3.35% and the Barclays Mortgage Index returned 1.06%.
-In addition, the S&P 500 Index returned 0.95%, the Dow Jones Select Dividend Index returned 9.63% and the Barclays Aggregate Index returned 1.61%.
+For the first quarter of 2016, the Barclays Treasury Index returned 3.20%, the Barclays Mortgage Index returned 1.98%, the Barclays Commercial Mortgage Index returned 3.61%, the Barclays Credit Index returned 3.92%, the Barclays High Yield 2% Issuer Capped Index returned 3.35% and the Barclays Emerging Markets USD Aggregate Index returned 4.52%.
+In addition, the S&P 500 Index returned 1.35%, the Dow Jones Select Dividend Index returned 9.63% and the Barclays Aggregate Index returned 3.03%.

-The fund met its primary goal of current income and long-term growth of income during the first quarter of 2015, with the fund’s 12-month distribution yield for Class A Shares at NAV at 5.44% net at quarter-end versus. a 30-Day SEC yield of 4.45%.
-The fund’s yield is well above the S&P 500 yield at 2.00%; Dow Jones Select Dividend Index at 3.72%; 10 year Treasury yield at 1.92% and Morningstar Conservative Allocation at approximately 2.04%.
-The fund received more than 5 dividend increases during the first quarter lead by Valero, Kinder Morgan, and Lorillard.
+The fund met its primary goal of current income and long-term growth of income during the first quarter.
+The fund’s 12-month yield for Class A Shares at net asset value (NAV) was 5.28% net at quarter-end, with an SEC yield of 3.77%.
+The fund’s yield is well above the S&P 500 yield at 2.11%, Dow Jones Select Dividend Index at 3.80%, 10 year Treasury yield at 1.77% and Morningstar Conservative Allocation at approximately 2.19%.
+The fund received 10 dividend increases during the first quarter including Kimberly Clark, TJX, and Best Buy.

-For the first quarter, Federated Capital Income Fund Class A Shares at NAV returned 0.71%, underperforming the 0.79% return of the fund’s benchmark comprising of 40% Dow Jones Select Dividend Index, 20% BHY2%ICI, 20% BMB and 20% BEMB Index.
+For the first quarter, Federated Capital Income Fund Class A Shares returned 2.12% at NAV, underperforming the 5.82% return of the fund’s benchmark comprising of 40% Dow Jones Select Dividend Index, 20% BHY2%ICI, 20% BMB and 20% BEMB Index.

 Click the Performance tab for standard fund performance.

-In the equity portfolio, stock selection added to and sector weight detracted from the fund’s overall performance.
-Relative to the fund’s Dow Jones Select Dividend Index, the two best performing sectors were Utilities and Energy.
-The two sectors that most negatively contributed to fund performance were Materials and Consumer Discretionary.
+In the equity portfolio, both stock selection and sector weight detracted from the fund’s overall performance.
+Relative to the fund’s Dow Jones Select Dividend Index, the two best-performing sectors were Telecom Services and Consumer Staples.
+The two sectors that most negatively contributed to fund performance were Utilities and Financials.

-On an absolute basis the five securities contributing most fund performance were Pfizer, Valero, Apple (ELN), GlaxoSmithKline, and RR Donnelley.
+On an absolute basis the five securities contributing most to fund performance were CenturyLink, Excelon (Conv.
+Pfd.), Verizon, Tyson Foods (Conv, Pfd.) and BCE.
 The five positions detracting most from performance were Allergan (Conv.
 Pfd.), Teva Pharmaceutical (Conv, Pfd.), Bank of New York Mellon, Bank of America and JPMorgan.

-Click on the Portfolio Characteristics tab for the fund’s top 10 holdings.
+Click on the Portfolio Characteristics tab for the fund’s top ten holdings.

 We remain broadly diversified within equity market sectors, with a prudent approach to balancing income, risk and long term-total return.
-The fund’s equity holdings are positioned within a diversified portfolio of income-producing securities and dividend-growing stocks with favorable valuations, strong balance sheets and improving business fundamentals.
+The fund’s equity holdings are positioned within a diversified portfolio of income producing securities and dividend-growing stocks with favorable valuations, strong balance sheets and improving business fundamentals.
 The portfolio continues to aim for high yield and consistent dividend growth.

-Sector overweight positions relative to the fund’s Dow Jones Select Dividend Index benchmark include Information Technology, Health Care, and Telecom Services.
-The fund’s largest underweight positions include Utilities, Consumer Staples and Consumer Discretionary.
+Sector overweight positions relative to the fund’s Dow Jones Select Dividend Index benchmark include Information Technology, Health Care and Financials.
+The fund’s largest underweight positions include Utilities, Consumer Discretionary, and Materials.

-Similarly, within the fixed-income portfolio, we believe the best opportunities currently are to remain overweight high yield, market-weight EM and underweight the higher-quality markets relative to the fixed-income portfolio’s blended benchmark.
-The portfolio had an average effective duration of 4.2 years versus the benchmark at 4.33 years.
+The fixed-income portfolio remains slightly overweight the high-yield and EM sectors and underweight the higher-quality corporate and mortgage markets relative to the fixed-income portfolio’s blended benchmark.
+The portfolio had an average effective duration of 4.03 years versus the benchmark at 4.33 years.
 The fixed-income portfolio is positioned neutral relative to the yield curve.